 Polish Mushroom Soup

 This hearty soup is made with dried borowik mushrooms -- a pungent variety from Poland -- dried shiitakes, and fresh button mushrooms.
-Since borowik mushrooms can sometimes be difficult to find, you may substitute dried cepes, also known as porcini mushrooms.
-Always store dried mushrooms in an airtight container to preserve their flavor.

 - 5 to 6 ounces (about 4 to 6) dried mushrooms such as Polish borowik or cepes